kengyulin/Exam-platform/README.md

 curl -X POST http://localhost:5000/sync
 ```

-The `/search` endpoint accepts a query parameter `q` and returns fuzzy matched documents along with their file names.
+The `/search` endpoint accepts a query parameter `q` and returns fuzzy matched
-Use `/add` to index a new document immediately by posting JSON with `file_name`
+documents along with their file names.
+Use `/add` to index a new document
-and `content` fields.
+immediately by posting JSON with `file_name` and `content` fields.

+The `/facets` endpoint performs a simple faceted search by returning the number
+of documents in each folder.
+This demonstrates Elasticsearch's aggregation
+features for faceted navigation.

 ## Frontend